McCarthy calls for no protests or violence over potential Trump arrest

 “He’s not talking in a harmful way,” McCarthy said.
 “Nobody should harm one another … And this is why you should really make law equal because if that was the case, nothing would happen.”

-“If [were] this to happen, we want calmness out there,” McCarthy said, calling for no “violence or harm.”
+“If was this to happen, we want calmness out there,” McCarthy said, calling for no “violence or harm.”

 Trump said on Truth Social on Saturday that he could be arrested on Tuesday in connection with the Manhattan DA Alvin Bragg’s investigation into a hush-money payment made to adult film star Stormy Daniels during his 2016 campaign.